Towards Opening the Black Box of Neural Machine Translation: Source and Target Interpretations of the Transformer: Introduction

 Transformers \cite{NIPS2017_3f5ee243} have become the state-of-the-art architecture for natural language processing (NLP) tasks \cite{devlin-etal-2019-bert,T5_raffel,NEURIPS2020_1457c0d6}.
 With its success, the NLP community has experienced an urge to understand the decision process of the model predictions \cite{jain-wallace-2019-attention,serrano-smith-2019-attention}.

 In Neural Machine Translation (NMT), attempts to interpret Transformer-based predictions have mainly focused on analyzing the attention mechanism \cite{raganato-tiedemann-2018-analysis, voita-etal-2018-context}.
 A large number of works in this line have investigated the capabilities of the cross-attention to perform source-target alignment \cite{kobayashi-etal-2020-attention,Zenkel_2019,chen-etal-2020-accurate}, compared with human annotations.
 Gradient-based \cite{ding-etal-2019-saliency} and occlusion-based methods \cite{li-etal-2019-word} have also been evaluated against human word alignments.
-The latter generates input attributions by measuring the change in the predicted probability after deleting specific tokens, the former computes gradients with respect to the input token embeddings to measure how much a change in the input changes the output.
+The former computes gradients with respect to the input token embeddings to measure how much a change in the input changes the output, the latter generates input attributions by measuring the change in the predicted probability after deleting specific tokens.
 However, there is a tension between finding a faithful explanation and observing human-like alignments, since one does not imply the other \cite{ferrando-costa-jussa-2021-attention-weights}.

 The decoding process of NMT systems consists of generating tokens in the target vocabulary based on the information provided by the source sequence and the previously generated tokens (target prefix).
 However, most of the work on interpretability of NMT models only analyses source tokens.
-Recently, \citet{voita-etal-2021-analyzing} propose to use Layer Relevance Propagation (LRP) \cite{LRP_bach} to analyze the source and target contributions to the model prediction.
-Nonetheless, they apply their method on average over a dataset, not for getting input attributions of a single prediction.
+Recently, \citet{voita-etal-2021-analyzing} proposed using Layer Relevance Propagation (LRP) \cite{LRP_bach} to analyze the source and target contributions to the model prediction, and later analyzed its behaviour during training \citep{voita-etal-2021-language}.
+Nonetheless, they apply their method to obtain global explanations, as an average over the entire dataset, not to get input attributions of a single prediction.
 Gradient-based methods have also been extended to the target prefix \cite{ferrando-costa-jussa-2021-attention-weights}, although they do not quantify the relative contribution of source and target inputs.